Learning intuitive physics and one-shot imitation using state-action-prediction self-organizing maps: Method and Results

-\ch{ In this section we consider three different types of tasks, namely (i) the (pole) balancing task, (ii) the controlled-tilt task, and (iii) the tilted-balancing task, which are explained in the following.
+In this section we consider three different types of tasks, namely (i) the (pole) balancing task, (ii) the controlled-tilt task, and (iii) the tilted-balancing task, which are explained in the following.
 The balancing task consists of keeping the pole upright as stationary and as long as possible.
 As pointed out above, presenting the goal of a balanced pole results in imprinting $\V{u}^g=(0, 0, 0, 0), \; \pi^g = (0, 0, 1, 1)$.
-The controlled-tilt task consists of letting the pole tilt to a specified side, but achieving a specified goal angular velocity $\dot \theta^g$ at $\theta^g = \pm0.2$ rad (i.e. a soft drop at the border).
-Presenting this task imprints $\V{u}^g=(0, 0, \theta^g, \dot \theta^g), \; \pi^g = (0, 0, 1, 1)$.
+The controlled-tilt task consists of deliberately letting the pole tilt to a specified side, until the maximum tilt of $\theta^g = \pm0.2$ rad tolerated by the gym environment is reached.
+The challenge to the agent is to control the tilt process such that a specific angular velocity $\dot \theta^g$ is achieved at the instant where the border is hit.
+This task is assigned to the agent by imprinting $\V{u}^g=(0, 0, \theta^g, \dot \theta^g), \; \pi^g = (0, 0, 1, 1)$.
 In the tilted-balancing task, the goal is to keep the pole stationary, but in a tilted position $\theta^g \not=0$.
-This task, which is also not easy to achieve by humans, results in $\V{u}^g=(0, 0, \theta^g, 0), \; \pi^g = (0, 0, 1, 1)$.
+This task, which is also not easy to achieve by humans, involves letting the pole tilt a little bit at the beginning, follwed by a controlled acceleration of the cart to the corresponding side in order to keep the tilt stationary afterwards.
+This task is assigned to the agent by imprinting $\V{u}^g=(0, 0, \theta^g, 0), \; \pi^g = (0, 0, 1, 1)$.

-Fig \ref{fig:imit} shows the time evolution of cartpole location $x$ (\ch{Figs \ref{fig:imit}a and \ref{fig:imit}c}) and angle $\theta$ (\ch{Figs \ref{fig:imit}b and \ref{fig:imit}d}) for four specific goals given to the agent.
-The blue traces in \ch{Figs \ref{fig:imit}a and \ref{fig:imit}b} show 5 attempts of the agent to solve the balancing task.
+Fig \ref{fig:imit} shows the time evolution of cartpole location $x$ (Figs \ref{fig:imit}a and \ref{fig:imit}c) and angle $\theta$ (Figs \ref{fig:imit}b and \ref{fig:imit}d) for four specific goals given to the agent.
+The blue traces in Figs \ref{fig:imit}a and \ref{fig:imit}b show 5 attempts of the agent to solve the balancing task.
 The red traces were produced under a controlled tilt task with moderate goal angular velocity, $\V{u}^g=(0, 0, 0.2, 0.5)$.
-The green traces arose under another controlled-tilt task with high negative goal angular velocity $\V{u}^g=(0, 0, -0.2, -5)$. }
+The green traces arose under another controlled-tilt task with high negative goal angular velocity $\V{u}^g=(0, 0, -0.2, -5)$.

 The final angular velocities were $(0.57, 0.35, 0.40, 0.32, 0.33)$ for the moderate tilt case, and $(-2.57, -2.53, -2.46, -2.41, -2.58)$ for the rapid tilt case.
 The latter angular velocities are about the maximum which can be achieved when pushing to one side all the time, which was correctly predicted by the agent: All but one action over the five rapid tilt trials were "push right".